denialromeo/4462-chess-problems/README.md

 Everything here is still very much under construction.
 I don't recommend using it in the present state.
 Expect much to change.

+### Possible Errors in Book

+* Problem 1071 seems to be a mate-in-one problem (Nc7).
+I've tweaked the board here so it's mate-in-two.

 ### Acknowledgments

 Special thanks to Chris Oakman for his sublime, exquisitely documented 2013 [chessboard.js](http://chessboardjs.com) and to Jeff Hlywa for [chess.js](https://github.com/jhlywa/chess.js).